Cookies Policy

 Responsible: Eduardo Blanco Ollero; eduardo.blanco@uca.es

-Responsible: Francisco Javier Navas Pineda; javier.navas@uca.es
+Manager: Francisco Javier Navas Pineda; javier.navas@uca.es

 Description: Three-dimensional scanning of all types of objects and parts with precision for metrology applications, enabling 3D printing formats to be obtained, as well as dimensional inspection of parts.
 The devices are portable, so work can be carried out in locations other than the laboratory.
 Different output formats can be used for the scan results: .dae, .fbx, .ma, .obj, .ply, .stl, .txt, .wrl, .x3d, .x3dz, .zpr, .3mf.
 The hourly rate for the researcher is supplemented by other costs depending on the volume of the part.
 For parts measuring between 0.8 and 10 m3, the additional cost will be €140.
 Travel costs will be added for work carried out outside the Smart Manufacturing Lab.
 Those requesting the service will describe the work to be carried out to the person in charge in order to assess its feasibility and determine the detailed budget and terms under which it can be carried out.
 Other proposals for collaboration will be subject to assessment.